Isabel del Puerto

+Isabel del Puerto (born Elisabeth von Hortenau; August 7, 1921 – March 13, 2014) was an Austrian-born Mexican-American model, actress, dancer, writer, photojournalist and entrepreneur.

+Biography

+Early life

-Isabel del Puerto (born Elisabeth von Hortenau; August 7, 1921 in Vienna, Austria – March 13, 2014) was an Austrian-born noblewoman Mexican-American model, actress, dancer, writer, photojournalist, realtor and entrepreneur, and is the daughter of Charlotte Helene Beer and Alfred Joseph von Hortenau, a cavalry officer in the Austro-Hungarian Army and illegitimate son of the Archduke Otto Francis of Austria.
+Del Puerto was born Elisabeth von Hortenau, in Vienna, Austria, the daughter of Charlotte Helene Beer and Alfred Joseph von Hortenau, a cavalry officer in the Austro-Hungarian Army and illegitimate son of the Archduke Otto Francis of Austria.
 Her parents divorced when she was two years old.

-Early career
+Acting and modeling career

 At four she made her stage debut under the guidance of Isadora Duncan and her grandmother Maria Schleinzer who was a vedette at the Vienna Court Opera.

 She attended the Centro Sperimentale di Cinematografia in Rome, Italy, with Alida Valli and other stars of the 1930s.

-Movie star

 After a short career on Broadway, she went to Mexico, where she modeled for a department store and appeared in 17 films, becoming a star of the Golden Age of Mexican cinema of the 1940s and 1950s.

-Photo journalist
+Other careers

 After retiring from films, she worked for Time Life magazines and in advertising and public relations in New York.

-Chef

-She owned and cooked for five gourmet restaurants, among them El Cuchitril, a famous bistro in the Zona Rosa Mexico City.
+She owned and cooked for five gourmet restaurants, among them El Cuchitril, a famous bistro in the Zona Rosa, Mexico City.